EWaterman/EWaterman.github.io/_posts/Ch2/0002-04-01-outlining.md

 - Story tends to flow better from one scene to another

 I agree with this to an extent.
 When heavily outlining, the focus tends to be the plot.
 This often results in unnatural characters that only exist to serve the story itself.
 When discovery writing, there isn’t a path in place for the story and so the endings tend to be underwhelming.
-We often see these outcomes as unavoidable but this doesn’t have to be the case!

-**What if I told you there was a way to gain the benefits from both approaches?**
+This isn't always true though. **The approach I take to writing is an attempt to gain the benefits from both approaches.**

-Well, first let me tell you about...
+Before I explain my approach though, first let me tell you about...

 <br>